UgnisSoftware/react-spreadsheet-import/README.md

 ### Initial state

-In rare case when you need to skip the beginning of he flow, you can start the flow from any of the steps.
+In rare case when you need to skip the beginning of the flow, you can start the flow from any of the steps.

 - **initialStepState** - initial state of component that will be rendered on load.